 $9.75 Million for Cerebral Palsy Caused by Medical Malpractice in the NICU

-Plaintiff alleged that the devastating injuries resulted from a tragic miscommunication of a critical laboratory test that was incorrectly entered into the treating hospital’s electronic medical record as negative (when it was actually positive), and then relied upon by the neonatology team to discontinue the anti-viral drug that would have likely cured an early stage herpes simplex virus in the infant before it caused brain damage.
-Compounding matters was the failure of the NICU team to verify the actual laboratory test result from testing laboratory and their decision to discontinue the anti-viral drug without knowing the results of two additional PCR laboratory test samples that were completed and timely reported by the testing hospital but for reasons unknown, never recorded into the electronic medical record of the treating hospital.
+Plaintiff alleged that the devastating injuries resulted from a tragic miscommunication of a critical laboratory test.
+The test was incorrectly entered into the treating hospital’s electronic medical record as negative (when it was actually positive).
+Furthermore, it then relied upon by the neonatology team to discontinue the anti-viral drug.
+This drug would have likely cured an early stage herpes simplex virus in the infant before it caused brain damage.
+Compounding matters was the failure of the NICU team to verify the actual laboratory test result from testing laboratory.
+And, their decision to discontinue the anti-viral drug without knowing the results of two additional PCR laboratory test samples that the testing hospital completed and timely reported, but for reasons unknown, never recorded into the electronic medical record of the treating hospital.

-Plaintiff sued the treating hospital and its laboratory assistant for negligence in entering the wrong result and sued members of the NICU clinical team for discontinuing the anti-viral drug before obtaining all of the test results.
-In addition, plaintiff alleged that the herpes simplex virus should have been diagnosed by doctors two days earlier than it was, and if that had been done, the chances of successful treatment would have been greatly increased, as the virus would have even been less likely to have spread to the infant’s brain.
+Plaintiff sued the treating hospital and its laboratory assistant for negligence in entering the wrong result.
+And, sued members of the NICU clinical team for discontinuing the anti-viral drug before obtaining all of the test results.
+In addition, the plaintiff alleged that the doctors should have diagnosed the herpes simplex virus two days earlier than it was.
+And if they had done that, the chances of successful treatment would have greatly increased.
+This is because the virus would have even been less likely to have spread to the infant’s brain.

 Plaintiff’s experts relied heavily upon two negative ultrasound tests that showed no brain damage having occurred prior to the start of the anti-viral drug.
 “Our experts determined that had the herpes virus been diagnosed and treated two days earlier, when the first signs of herpetic rash appeared on the infants arm, the virus would not have spread to the infant’s brain and this tragic outcome would have been avoided.”